pylena/Management_System/README.md

 How to Run the Project
 Prerequisites
-1.Ensure you have:
+ Ensure you have:
-✅ Java 17+ installed
+* Java 17+ installed
-✅ Git installed
+* Git installed

-2.Clone the Repository
+* Clone the Repository
 git clone https://github.com/pylena/Mangement_System.git